IaVashik/P2-KeyCam/README.md

 ## Credit

 P2-KeyCam was created by laVashik.
-When using P2-KeyCam in your videos or map projects, please credit me and include this script in your video/project description.
+When using P2-KeyCam in your videos or projects, please credit me in your description.
 This VScript depends on PCapture-Lib, which requires crediting the author (laVashik) if used in map for cutscenes.

 Licensed under the BSD 3-Clause License - see the [LICENSE](LICENSE) file for details.